SAP-archive/docpad-skeleton-apidocs/docs/using_docker.md

 Modifications in files inside images require you to use a terminal based editor.

-1. Install **nano** inside container: `apk update && apk add nano`
-2. Navigate to `/src/documents/index.html.eco`
+1. Navigate to `/src/documents/index.html.eco`
-3. Edit file by calling `nano index.html.eco`
+2. Edit file by calling `nano index.html.eco`
-4. Modify descriptions without touching HTML elements
+3. Modify descriptions without touching HTML elements
-5. Save with ctrl+o and exit with ctrl+x
+4. Save with ctrl+o and exit with ctrl+x

 ## Publish generated content